cyberbotics/webots/docs/guide/web-simulation.md

     *`pause`: to pause the simulation.
     *`robot:{"name":"supervisor","message":"reset"}`: to send a message to the controller of a robot named supervisor.

-An example of the use of this api is available [here](https://cyberbotics1.epfl.ch/open-roberta/setup_viewer.js) and is used to run [this sample](https://cyberbotics1.epfl.ch/open-roberta/).
+An example of a file using this API is available [here](https://cyberbotics1.epfl.ch/open-roberta/setup_viewer.js) and is used to run [this sample](https://cyberbotics1.epfl.ch/open-roberta/).

 ### Scene Refresh Rate